arc80/plywood/repos/plywood/docs/Developing/NewModules.md

 ### [Other operations](#other-operations)

 It's possible to do other work inside an instantiator function.
-For example, the [`platform` target instantiator](https://github.com/arc80/plywood/blob/master/repos/plywood/src/platform/Instantiators.inl) in the `plywood` repo generates a configuration header file and writes it to the build folder whenever a build system is generated using this module.
-A public include directory is also added to the target so that the header file can be found:
+For example, the [`platform` target instantiator](https://github.com/arc80/plywood/blob/master/repos/plywood/src/platform/Instantiators.inl) in the `plywood` repo generates a configuration header file and writes it to the build folder whenever a build system is generated using this module:

     FileSystem::native()->makeDirsAndSaveTextIfDifferent(
         NativePath::join(args->projInst->env->buildFolderPath,
                          "codegen/ply-platform/ply-platform/Config.h"),
         configFile, TextFormat::platformPreference());

+Earlier in the same function, a public include directory is also added to the target so that the header file can be found.